Zoubi/blog/_drafts/Build-a-UE4-multi-platforms-game-on-jenkins.md

 }

 def getUATCookArgumentsFromClientConfig( String client_config ) {
-    if ( client_config == "Development" ) {
+    // Do not cook what has already been cooked if possible if ( client_config == "Development" ) {
         return " -iterativecooking"
     }
-    else if ( client_config == "Shipping" ) {
+    // but not in shipping; Do a full cook. else if ( client_config == "Shipping" ) {
         return " -distribution"
     }